astaykov/entra-agent-id-preview-guide/README.md

    * AgentApplication.Create – to create Agent Blueprint
    * Application.ReadWrite.OwnedBy – to create client secret for the blueprint and to „expose an API“ for the blueprint
    * User.ReadWrite.All – to create the Agent User Id
-   * OAuth2PermissionGrants.ReadWrite.All – to grant admin consent for the Agent User
+   * Global Admin – to grant admin consent for the Agent Identity to be able to act as the Agent User
  * AI application client – this will represent your AI application that you are developing
  * Optional – Insomnia, all requests are provided as [Insomnia](https://insomnia.rest/) Collection ([Insomnia5-AgentID.yaml](./Insomnia5-AgentID.yaml)) and PowerShell ([AgentID-PowerShell.ps1](./AgentID-PowerShell.ps1))

  > **Note on the permissions**
  > - `Application.ReadWrite.OwnedBy` permission is only requirement for scripting in this guide to work.
 The script exposes an API on the Agent Blueprint - section 01.03, and adds client credential - section 01.04.
   > - `User.ReadWrite.All` permission is a temporary requirement during preview.
 This is required to create the `Agentic User` (Digital Colleague), which is a `User` object with some special properties.
- > - `OAuth2PermissionGrants.ReadWrite.All` permission is a temporary requirement during preview.
-This is required for the script to grant admin consent for the digital colleague (Agentic User) to access data.
-Check section (4) for more details.

 ## Insomnia setup
 Import the provided Insomnia5-AgentID.yaml collection to [Insomnia](https://insomnia.rest/) and open the Agent ID collection.